Anti-Mormonism: Religious anti-Mormonism

 Among those with religious motives, Daniel C. Peterson has identified two major streams of modern anti-Mormon thought.
-The first is "traditional anti-Mormonism", typified by Rev. Wesley Walters, Jerald and Sandra Tanner, and (to a certain extent) self-proclaimed "Bible Answer Man" and "cult expert" Walter Martin.
-Anti-Mormons in this category, "anxious to be taken seriously by at least a portion of the scholarly community," generally try to explain Mormonism in naturalistic terms.
+The first is "traditional anti-Mormonism", typified by Wesley P. Walters and Walter Ralston Martin.
+Anti-Mormons in this category generally try to explain Mormonism in naturalistic terms.
 They appeal to "Joseph Smith's environment and his (wicked or pathological) character, perhaps assisted by a co-conspirator or two", as a sufficient explanation for Mormon origins.

 "New Age anti-Mormonism", according to Peterson, "is quite different.
 It admits the presence of supernatural events in the founding events of the Church of Jesus Christ of Latter-day Saints and is quite willing to acknowledge continuous supernatural influence in the life of the Church today."
 However, "unlike faithful Latter-day Saints, New Age anti-Mormons see the supernatural agents involved in the founding and progress of the Church as demonic, occultic, diabolical, luciferian."

-This "New Age anti-Mormon" grouping includes Ed Decker, Loftes Tryk, James R. Spencer and many others.
-According to Introvigne, New Age anti-Mormonism emerged in the 1980s largely as a result of the rise of Third-wave Pentecostalism and its emphasis on spiritual warfare.
+This "New Age anti-Mormon" grouping includes Ed Decker, Loftes Tryk, James R. Spencer, and many others.
+According to Introvigne, New Age anti-Mormonism emerged in the 1980s largely as a result of the rise of third-wave Pentecostalism and its emphasis on spiritual warfare.

-Traditional anti-Mormons, according to Peterson, are those who "are content to argue that Mormonism is untrue" and "incompatible with the Bible."
 While some may believe that Satan was indirectly involved in the founding of the LDS Church, they place little emphasis on his role.
 For them, naturalistic and historical explanations are always preferable to supernatural ones.

-Among the most prominent of the traditional anti-Mormons are Jerald and Sandra Tanner.
-Both former members of the LDS Church, the Tanners converted to evangelical Protestantism and in 1964 founded the Modern Microfilm Company to "document problems with the claims of Mormonism and to compare LDS doctrines with Christianity."
-In 1983 they turned their company into a non-profit organization and renamed it the Utah Lighthouse Ministry.
-The Tanners' work has included "publishing [reprints of] many hard-to-find Mormon historical documents" and "[debating] virtually every significant topic in Mormonism".
-During their prolific career they have published more than two hundred items on a variety of social, doctrinal, and historical issues.
-Despite the high caliber of some of their work, the Tanners have been criticized on a number of points: notably for the vitriolic tone of some of their more polemical pieces, their resistance to change, and their unauthorized publication of several copyrighted documents.
-In recent years, the apologists' wrath toward the Tanners has somewhat subsided.
-In their study of anti-Mormon "word games", for example, Daniel C. Peterson and Stephen D. Ricks have nothing negative to say about them.
-Instead, they enlist them as allies against New Age anti-Mormons like Ed Decker, whose fabrications the Tanners have denounced on more than one occasion.